ganrad/aks-aspnet-sqldb-rest/README.md

     ```
     # Find out which cluster nodes are running the Claims API microservice pods.
     $ kubectl get pods -n development -o wide
+    NAME                                             READY   STATUS    RESTARTS   AGE   IP            NODE                       NOMINATED NODE
+    aks-aspnetcore-lab-claims-api-7d8ff8d494-msstk   1/1     Running   0          1m    10.244.1.23   aks-nodepool1-18961316-0   <none>
+    aks-aspnetcore-lab-claims-api-7d8ff8d494-twptm   1/1     Running   0          44m   10.244.0.14   aks-nodepool1-18961316-1   <none>
+    mysql-7cbb9c556f-g2n5k                           1/1     Running   0          4d    10.244.1.18   aks-nodepool1-18961316-0   <none>
+    po-service-c99675765-g7fq8                       1/1     Running   0          4d    10.244.0.11   aks-nodepool1-18961316-1   <none>
+    #
+    # Look at the 'aks-aspnetcore-lab-claims-api-xyz' pods at the top of the list.
+Notice
+    # the values under column 'IP' and look at the 3rd Octet of the pod's IP address.
+    # The 3rd Octet in the pod IP address denotes the cluster 'Node' number.
+    #
+    # If you want to find out the node on which the pods are actually running, use the
+    # command below.
+The 'Node:' attribute should contain the IP address / Name of the Node.
+    $ kubectl describe pod <pod-name> -n development
+    Name:               aks-aspnetcore-lab-claims-api-7d8ff8d494-msstk
+    Namespace:          development
+    Priority:           0
+    PriorityClassName:  <none>
+    Node:               aks-nodepool1-18961316-0/10.240.0.4
+    Start Time:         Mon, 28 Jan 2019 18:40:31 +0000
+    Labels:             app=claims-api
+                    pod-template-hash=3849948050
+    ...
     #
     # Press Control-C to exit out of the shell script and wait for a few minutes.
     # Check the no. of replicas for Claims API microservice again.
 It should have been scaled